sbaaihamza/kaggle_predict_future_sales/README.md

 With XGB model, LightGBM-1 and LightGBM-2 out-of-fold features from previous methods, I calculated pairwise differences between them, get the mean of all 3, and include the most important features from feature importance: ‘target_lag_1’ to  the dataset.

-From here I try few ensembling methods

-Simple average and Weighted average
-SKlearn linear regression and Elasticnet
+- From here I try few ensembling methods:Simple average and Weighted average, SKlearn linear regression and Elasticnet

-Shallow Random Forest, tuned with 5 folds (from 29 to 33) All of them results in RMSE score that is slightly better  than the LightGBM best model.
+the last methods results in RMSE score that is slightly better  than the LightGBM best model.